-Students enrolled in one of the non-clinical programs (Developmental, Behavioral Neuroscience, Evolution and Human Behavior or Behavioral Medicine) may elect either to take a comprehensive written qualifying examination or to write a qualifying research paper in order to gain admission to Ph.D. candidacy.
+Students enrolled in one of the non-clinical programs (Developmental, Cognitive and Behavioral Neuroscience, Evolution and Behavior or Behavioral Medicine) may elect either to take a comprehensive written qualifying examination, to write a qualifying research paper, or submit a grant application in order to gain admission to Ph.D. candidacy.
+This decision is made by the student in consultation with their faculty mentor.
 Students must have completed the oral defense of their master's thesis and have had the thesis accepted by the Graduate School before beginning the qualifying requirement.
 The qualifying requirement must be completed (i.e., have approval form signed by the Qualifying Committee) by August 10th of the third year of residence.
 If a student opts to write a paper and does not complete the paper within that time, potential consequences include: a) loss of funding, and/or b) loss of good standing in the program.
 A student who fails the qualifying examination or paper may be allowed to retake the task a second time no later than six months after the first attempt.
 Failure to pass the qualifying requirement a second time would be considered sufficient grounds for termination.